Evidence-Based Design

 Product Behavioral Data

-Behavioral signals showing how users interact with an existing product — visits, conversions, feature adoption, engagement, interaction patterns, and user feedback or support data. *
+Data showing how users interact with an existing product (visits, conversions, feature adoption, engagement, and user feedback). *

-Reveals what is happening in the real product with real customers, but results can be mixed signals — influenced by many factors at once, making it difficult to attribute outcomes to any single design decision.
+Reveals what is happening in the real product with real customers, but results can be mixed signals influenced by many factors, making it difficult to attribute to any single design decision.

 Level 4